S54 Vanos Procedure

 Insert spring on side hole.

-Install 4 caps on oil pump side hole springs.
+Place 4 caps on oil pump side hole springs.

 Install cap on spring.